snichols001/fhir-gender-harmony/input/pagecontent/dicom_use_case.md

 7. The technologist confers with the radiologist to discuss acceptable lab values for safe contrast administration, given the Sex Comment, as well as the patient’s GFR, bun and creatine.

-8. The radiologist notes that the provided SFCU of Female, is not consistent with the SFCU Comment and calls the ordering physician to confirm.
+8. The radiologist notes that the provided SPCU of Female, is not consistent with the SPCU Comment and calls the ordering physician to confirm.

-8. After discussing patient history with the ordering physician, the radiologist provides protocol alterations based on the  patient’s transgender status.
+9. After discussing patient history with the ordering physician, the radiologist provides protocol alterations based on the  patient’s transgender status.

 Note: The pre-identified protocol was based on a female patient (see item [8 in Precondition(s)](#preconditions)).